gaurav-arun/ebay-alerts/README.md

   - Celery support multiple brokers like Rabbit MQ, Kafka, etc. However, I chose Redis because I also needed a caching layer to store the eBay Auth Token acquired using the [Client Credentials Grant Flow](https://developer.ebay.com/api-docs/static/oauth-client-credentials-grant.html) required for eBay [search API](https://developer.ebay.com/api-docs/buy/browse/resources/item_summary/methods/search#uri.filter).
 - Database
   - For OLTP, I needed a relational database.
 PostgreSQL is one of the popular choices for this.
   - For OLAP, I choose PostgreSQL primarily for the ease of setup, the scale of the project, and my familiarity with the technology.
-There are other options like Apache Cassandra or Hadoop that may be a better choice if we are dealing with a massive scale and require complex analytical processing and decision-making based on historical or aggregated data.
+Other options like Apache Cassandra or Hadoop may be a better choice if we are dealing with a massive scale and require complex analytical processing and decision-making based on historical or aggregated data.
 - PubSub
   - I needed asynchronous messaging, typically a publisher-subscriber model, to provide a way for `Alerts Service` and `Analytics Service` to communicate in a decoupled manner.
-While there are other options like Apache Kafka that support streaming, total ordering, etc. at a massive scale, for this project, Redis Pub/Sub seemed capable enough to do the job.
+While other options like Apache Kafka support streaming, total ordering, etc. at a massive scale, for this project, Redis Pub/Sub seemed capable enough to do the job.
 It is also easier to set up.
 - Consumer Service
   - Conceptually, it is a dedicated service that consumes events from the `PubSub` channels and persists them in DB for further processing.
 For this project, I am running the `Consumer Service` as a separate process within the `Analytics Background Worker` service itself.
 It is implemented as follows:
   - I have created a new management command called `pubsub_event_consumer` under the `insights` app.
 In the `analytics/dockerfiles/celery.dockerfile` this management command is started as a separate process using docker's CMD directive.